Differences from OpenCL 1.1 to 1.2

 Replaced functions

 The OpenCL group prefers to change the name of functions when the parameter-list changes.
-Below are the “new” functions I encountered.
+Below you’ll find the “new” functions I encountered.

 clEnqueueMarker, clEnqueueBarrier and clEnqueueWaitForEvents have been merged into clEnqueueMarkerWithWaitList and clEnqueueBarrierWithWaitList.
 The barrier and marker functionality are still the same, but if a non-NULL waiting-list is given it will also continue if all the events have occurred.
-Before this was tricky to program.
+This was tricky to program before.
 A new option is that you can fire an event when all previous events have occurred.

 Mem-flags CL_MEM_COPY_HOST_WRITE_ONLY, CL_MEM_COPY_HOST_READ_ONLY and CL_MEM_COPY_HOST_NO_ACCESS have been added to describe how the host can connect to the object at the device, where 1.1 only described how the device could access the object and if the memory was allocated at the device or the host.

-clUnloadCompiler and clGetExtensionFunctionAddress got changed to clUnloadPlatformCompiler and clGetExtensionFunctionAddressForPlatform and now must specify the platform.
+clUnloadCompiler got renamed to clUnloadPlatformCompiler, and clGetExtensionFunctionAddress to clGetExtensionFunctionAddressForPlatform – both must now specify a valid platform-reference.
 This seems to be logical, as clUnloadCompiler probably removed compilers of all platforms, and the function-address seems to be unspecified when more platforms were loaded.
-Not much used functions though.

 DirectX

 Besides the fancy 1D images, support for DirectX 9 and 11 textures also have been added.
 DX9 is an interesting choice, but this way such software can be given a longer life by adding OpenCL to speed it up.
-I still disagree it has official KHR-support as it only works under Microsoft code – under Linux (and all its deratives like Android) and OSX it is not supported.
+I still disagree with the idea that it has official KHR-support, as it only works under Microsoft code.
+Under Linux (and all its derivatives like Android) and OSX it is not supported.

 The new functions clCreateFromDX9MediaSurfaceKHR, clEnqueueAcquireDX9MediaSurfacesKHR and clEnqueueReleaseDX9MediaSurfacesKHR are comparable to clCreateFromD3D10Texture2DKHR, clEnqueueAcquireD3D10ObjectsKHR and clEnqueueReleaseD3D10ObjectsKHR. clCreateFromD3D11BufferKHR, clCreateFromD3D11Texture2DKHR, clCreateFromD3D11Texture3DKHR, clEnqueueAcquireD3D11ObjectsKHR and clEnqueueReleaseD3D11ObjectsKHR are like their D3D10-counterparts.